Schooling, Identity and Society

 |Objectives||Upon completion of this course, students will be expected to:|

-1. understand the historical development of mass schooling and its positioning in contemporary diverse and globalized societies;
+1. Understand the historical development of mass schooling and early childhood education and its positioning in contemporary diverse and globalised societies;

-* Analyzing the role values, virtues and ethics play in developing socially and culturally inclusive and just educational environments.
+* Analysing the role values, virtues and ethics play in developing socially and culturally inclusive and just educational environments.

-* Developing teaching strategies and practices for socially and culturally inclusive and equitable classrooms.
+* Developing teaching strategies and practices for socially and culturally inclusive and equitable classrooms and centres.

 |Transition||Students who have completed EDUC1004 will be deemed to have met the requirements of EDUC2103.|